abpframework/abp/docs/en/Blog-Posts/2023-04-12 v7_2_Preview/POST.md

 ### Force Password Change at Next Logon

 It's a typical need to force users to change their password after their first successful login.
-Especially, if you as an admin create a new user (*from thee Users page of the Identity Pro module*, for example) with an easy initial password or a randomly generated password.
-The user should change his/her password with a more secure password that only his/her knows.
+Especially, if you as admin create a new user (*from thee Users page of the Identity Pro module*, for example) with an easy initial password or a randomly generated password.
+The user should change his/her password with a more secure password that only they know.

-In this version, the "Forcing Password Change at Next Logon" feature has been added for this kind of purposes.
-Now, it's possible to force a user to change his/her password for the next login.
+In this version, the "Forcing Password Change at Next Logon" feature has been added for this kind of purpose.
+Now, it's possible to force a user to change their password on the next login.

-Admin only needs to check the *Should change password on next login* option, while creating a new user:
+The admin only needs to check the *Should change password on next login* option, while creating a new user:

 ![force password change](force-password-change.png)

-After the first successful login, a password change page will open and force the user to change his/her own password:
+After the first successful login, a password change page will open and force the user to change their password:

 ![password change form](password-change-form.png)

-Then, the user starts using his/her account with a secure password that only his/her knows.
+Then, the user starts using their account with a secure password that only they know.

 ### Periodic Password Changes (Password Aging)